 Business Personal Property

-Online filing is available each year from late-January through August 31 on our BPP Portal.
+Online filing is available each year from late-January through the last business day in August on our BPP Portal.

 Business Personal Property is different than Real Property, but it is assessed and taxed similarly.
 Business personal property assets are all movable furniture, fixtures, machinery, farm equipment and supplies owned, possessed, or controlled by an individual, sole proprietorship, partnership, corporation, LLC or association and used in the business.
 For a complete definition of personal property for tax purposes, see WAC 458-12-005 and RCW 84.04.080.